Thursday, November 10, 2005

 I used to work with a sweet young Southern gal.
 She told me her aunt made the best biscuits in the world but that she wouldn't part with her secret recipe.
 Shame.
 Really.
 What's the point in hoarding a great recipe?
 I just don't get it.
 Giving it to a family member is one way you know the recipe will live on.
 And so will you.

 A friend of mine died earlier this year.
 I didn't know him for all that long, but we did share recipes just the same.
 He was famous for his pozole and shared the recipe freely.
-Though he was ill, it didn't occurred to me that he would die.
+Though he was ill, it didn't occur to me that he would die.
 I was in denial I guess.
 But I can't tell you how happy it makes me to cook his pozole and remember him.
 I can't think of a better way to be remembered.

 Pozole is a soup made from hominy, red or green chiles and usually pork.
 It comes from Jalisco in Mexico and is traditionally served at Christmas time.
 This is not a quick and easy type of recipe.
 Though it's not very complicated it does take some time to make especially since there is a separate sauce that needs to be prepared.
 It's perfect to do on a slow Sunday afternoon.
 To make this one right, you'll need to purchase some special ingredients and have all the "fixins" to serve it with on hand.
 But with a little planning it isn't that hard to do really.
 And it's definitely worth the effort.